On the Nielsen-Thomsen sequence: Abstract

 The Nielsen-Thomsen sequence plays a pivotal role in refining invariants for $\CatCa$-algebras beyond the Elliott classification framework.
 This paper revisits the sequence, introducing the concepts of \emph{Nielsen-Thomsen bases}, \emph{rotation maps} and \emph{diagonalisable morphisms}, to better understand its unnatural splitting.
 These insights enable novel comparison methods for *-homomorphisms at the level of the Hausdorffized algebraic $\K_1$-groups, and subsequently the Hausdorffized unitary Cuntz group.

 We apply our methods to classification via the Hausdorffized unitary Cuntz semigroup.
-In particular, we present a new proof of the non-isomorphism between the two $\A\!\T$-algebras of \cite{GJL20}.
-We also exhibit several pairs of (non-unitarily equivalent) *-homomorphisms with domain $C(\T)$.
+In particular, we present a new proof of the non-isomorphism between two $\A\!\T$-algebras constructed by Gong, Jiang and Li.
+We also exhibit several pairs of non-unitarily equivalent *-homomorphisms with domain $C(\T)$.